synzen/prompt-anything/README.md

 Unit testing is straightforward since the tree of responses is built up from individual phases (or nodes) represented by functions that can be exported for testing.

-Integration testing still needs to be more robust.
-As of now (using the previous example), a trivial test could be:
+Integration testing can be asserted on the execution order of the phases.
 ```ts
 async function flushPromises(): Promise<void> {
   return new Promise(setImmediate);